RuyiGai/CS5720-Assignment-1/README.md

 └── fit/
 ```

-The Jupyter Notebook contains the source code, answers, and experiments.
+The Jupyter Notebook contains the answers to Part II: Programming Tasks.
 The code is appropriately commented to explain the main steps.

 The `logs/fit/` folder contains the TensorBoard log files generated during the experiments.